Sarah Jones and David Read more [...]

 Funeral Directors Category: Yorkshire & The Humber

-Sarah Jones and David Billington.
+Sarah Jones and David Billington are the business partners who founded Full Circle Funerals.
 Although, as their website says, Sarah and Dave are personal, professional and compassionate people first and funeral directors second.

 Full Circle Funerals is quite unlike any other funeral director business in the area.
-This is immediately apparent to anyone driving past their newly opened premises in Guiseley – it looks more like a classy interior design showroom than a funeral director premises, with large windows, warm and natural decor and a fresh, modern feel to it.
-Their website is similarly bright and attractive in design and the whole look of the company reflects the intelligent and thoughtful approach that this new business is bringing to a traditionally staid and somber service.
+This is immediately apparent to anyone driving past any of their premises in Guiseley, Bramley and Harrogate– they look more like a classy interior design showrooms than funeral director premises, with large windows, warm and natural decor and a fresh, modern feel.
+The website is similarly bright and attractive in design and the whole look of the company reflects the intelligent and thoughtful approach that this young business is bringing to a traditionally staid and somber service.

 Completely transparent in pricing, with an online estimator to help you work out what the final costs might be depending on your choices, the philosophy at Full Circle is simple.
 Clear information, guidance where you need it and as much emotional or practical support as you want.
-You can expect to be treated like an intelligent adult, and Sarah and Dave will listen closely to what you need from them without making any suppositions.
-They start with a blank canvas each time, and don’t have any expectations about what is ‘the norm’, or what might be right for any client or their family.
+You can expect to be treated like an intelligent adult, and whichever team member you meet will listen closely to what you need from them without making any suppositions.
+The Full Circle philosophy is to start with a blank canvas each time, and not to have any expectations about what is ‘the norm’, or what might be right for any client or their family.
 They believe strongly that genuine engagement in funeral planning supports a more positive grieving process and they have the communication skills and confidence to support people to achieve this.

 Sarah and Dave met when they were both working with adults with learning difficulties.
 Sarah had trained and worked as a doctor before moving into adult social care, and Dave had previously lived and worked in America supporting underprivileged children to access outdoor youth programmes.
 Their wide experience of the world is evident in their determination to breathe fresh life into the way that we deal with the subject of death, something so often hidden away behind the blinds of a traditional funeral director’s premises, or cloaked in the processional ‘otherness’ of a passing funeral cortege.